 Overland Route from Kathmandu

-The Overland Route from Kathmandu passes from the Gyirong port over the border of India and China.
-The trip starts with a bus ride from Kathmandu to Sino-Nepal Border on Rasuwagadhi fort which will take you 2 days at most.
+The Kailash Overland Route from Kathmandu passes from the Gyirong port over the border of India and China.
+The trip starts with a bus ride from Kathmandu to Sino-Nepal Border on Rasuwagadhi Fort which will take you 2 days at most.
 The bus ride will take you to Gyirong town from where you will travel 593 km to Darchen.
 You will stop on the way at Saga (4450m) and Paryang (4560m) to acclimatize.
 Along the way, you will also pass the holy lake of Mansarovar.
 Finally, you will reach Darchen which is the final destination on the trip.

-Also, another alternative to this route is taking a flight to Lhasa which is at the height of 3656m.
+Also, another alternative to this route is taking a flight to Lhasa which is at a height of 3656m.
 In fact, it is easier to get used to the higher altitude from this route.
 The famous Potala Palace along with the holy Jokhang Temple will greet you in Lhasa along with the Drepung and Sera Monasteries.
-From Lhasa, you will shortly reach Paryang where the route joins to that from Gyirong port to reach Mt.
+From Lhasa, you will shortly reach Paryang where the route joins from Gyirong port to reach Mt.
 Kailash (6638m).